matthias-reis/carda-gatsby/content/articles/2023/11/carlos-ferreira-isolationism-en.md

 ---
 date: 2023-11-30T14:00:00.766Z
-slug: carlos-ferreira-isolationism-en
 typeName: Review
-title: 'Carlos Ferreira –  "Isolationism"'
+title: Carlos Ferreira –  "Isolationism"
 subTitle: The Start of a New Era
 seoTitle: Ambient Review – Carlos Ferreira – "Isolationism"
-description: 'The new Carlos Ferreira album, "Isolationism", is out!
-Check it out here, and find out some exclusive insights about it!'
+description: The new Carlos Ferreira album, "Isolationism", is out!
+Check it out here, and find out some exclusive insights about it!
-excerpt: 'With his new album, "Isolationism", Carlos Ferreira delivered one of the most beautiful ambient records of this year.
+excerpt: With his new album, "Isolationism", Carlos Ferreira delivered one of the most beautiful ambient records of this year.
 The eight pieces tell of lightness, thoughtfulness, hope, and sadness.
-Listen to it right here and find out some fascinating details about it.'
+Listen to it right here and find out some fascinating details about it.
 image: https://storage.googleapis.com/cardamonchai-media/2023-11-30/carlos-ferreira-isolationism-3-jpg-imagine-080808_30302b_1024_768/640.webp
-copyright: 'Carlos Ferreira'
+copyright: Carlos Ferreira
 ogImage: https://storage.googleapis.com/cardamonchai-media/2023-11-30/carlos-ferreira-isolationism-og-jpg-imagine-080808_464541_1200_628/640.webp
 labels:
   - Band